danilowoz/react-content-loader/README.md

   <img width="400" alt="Example's react-content-loader" src="https://user-images.githubusercontent.com/4838076/34308760-ec55df82-e735-11e7-843b-2e311fa7b7d0.gif" />
 </p>

-SVG-Powered component to easily create placeholder loadings, like Facebook cards loading.
+SVG-Powered component to easily create placeholder loadings (like Facebook's cards loading).

 ## Features

 - :gear: **Customizable:** Feel free to change the colors, speed, sizes and even **RTL**;
 - :ok_hand: **Plug and play:** with many presets to use, see the [examples](#examples);
-- :pencil2: **DIY:** use the [create-content-loader](https://danilowoz.github.io/create-content-loader/) to create your own custom loadings easily;
+- :pencil2: **DIY:** use the [create-content-loader](https://danilowoz.github.io/create-content-loader/) to create your own custom loaders easily;
 - ⚛️ **Lightweight:** only **1.4kB** gzipped and **0 dependencies**;

 ## Index